Peter-Walsh/About/README.md

 # About

 ### Hello World!
-My name's Peter, and I'm a junior at Stony Brook University, working my way towards my B.S. in Computer Science!
+My name's Peter, and I'm a junior studying computer science at Stony Brook University!

-My first ever contact with CS as a field of study was during the first semester of my undergrad at Stony Brook.
-During my first semester, I enrolled in an introductory programming course to satisfy a general education requirement.
-Much to my surprise, it inspired me to take another CS course the following semester, and before I knew it, I was a computer science major.
-When I started my undergrad, my intention was never to pursue a degree in computer science, but now that I am, I couldn't see myself studying anything else.

 ### What is this place

-Programming and developing software is both my field of study and one of my favorite passtimes.
+The reason I got into software development and computer science to begin with is because I like to build stuff.
 I love finding new ways to build things and exploring different technologies.
 Over the course of my education at Stony Brook I have constructed many of my own toy projects to reinforce what I've been studying in my coursework and explore new technologies.
-This Github account contains repositories for most of the projects I have been working on throughout my time at Stony Brook.
+This Github profile is where I like to show off my side projects and, and keep everything I've been working on for the past couple years.

 # Table of Contents
 Welcome to the table of contents for all of my projects!
 Below you will find a breif description of each of my projects, as well as a link to each projects code repository.